arai17/arai-personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a fourth-year PhD student in the Decision Processes group in the Operations, Information, and Decisions department at The Wharton School, University of Pennsylvania. **I am on the 2022-2023 academic job market.**
+I am a fifth-year PhD student in the Decision Processes group in the Operations, Information, and Decisions department at The Wharton School, University of Pennsylvania. **I am on the 2022-2023 academic job market.**

 My primary research interest is diversity and inclusion in organizations.
 Within this space, I focus on understanding the factors that contribute to a lack of gender and racial diversity in organizations, as well as designing interventions to help organizations become more diverse.
 My secondary research interest is using large-scale field experiments to test nudges and interventions to promote behavior change.
 Prior to my doctoral studies at Wharton, I graduated summa cum laude from Princeton University with a BA in Psychology, and minors in Computer Science and Cognitive Science.